skripteria/wn-snowflake-plugin/README.md

 <h1>{{ my_headline | sf('text', 'This is the main headline of this page.') }}</h1>
 ```
-The first part ('my_headline') is the Twig variable that will be used to render the content, it will be saved in the database with a corresponding 'cms_key'.
-Every cms_key must be unique within a page.
+The first part ('my_headline') is the Snowflake Key that will be used to render the content.
+The Snowflake Key is just like a normal Twig variable as a reference to the content.

+Every Snowflake Key must be unique within a given Page but may conflict the keys of other Pages.
+When adding Snowflake Keys to a Layout name collisions with Pages can happen, therefore it is recommended generally prefix Snowflake Keys in layouts (e.g. 'layout_my_headline').

 The 'sn' filter then takes 2 parameters: